6.4500 Design for the Web: Languages and User Interfaces

 To achieve that goal, your interface should:

-Your demo in an index.html file in the css-demo directory.
-Any other files your demo needs should be in the same directory (or subdirectories).
-URLs should be relative (but not root-relative).
+Any other files your demo needs (e.g. images, additional CSS/JS) should be in the same directory (or subdirectories) and URLs should be relative (but not root-relative).

 Exercise N: HW4 feedback